brandoncbang/calories.watch/README.md

 # Calories.watch

-A slick calorie tracking web app that can be installed and used offline.
+A modern calorie tracking progessive web app that can be installed and used offline.